Acoustic Guitar Tonewood Guide

 Spruce Top - Andertons Music Co.

-If there is such a thing as an industry standard top tone wood, then Spruce would have to tick that box.
+If there is such a thing as an industry standard top tonewood, then spruce would have to tick that box.
 It has become a perennial favourite and features on the comfortable majority of steel-string acoustics available today.
 The main reason for this is that it suits just about any and every style of playing.
-You’ll see a number of species of used in acoustic guitar construction, the most common being Sitka, Engelmann (also known as European) and Adirondack (also known as Eastern Red Spruce).
+You’ll see several species of spruce used in acoustic guitar construction, the most common being Sitka, Engelmann (also known as European) and Adirondack (also known as Eastern Red Spruce).

 Spruce is generally creamy white to a pinkish light brown in colour, depending on the variety in question.
-Engelmann for example, tends to be a little whiter and creamier than Sitka, but all Spruces are in the same ballpark ‘creamy white’ category.
-It’s worth noting that Spruce does tend to tan over the years resulting in older Spruce top guitars taking on more of a yellow hue.
+Engelmann, for example, tends to be a little whiter and creamier than Sitka, but all Spruces are in the same ballpark ‘creamy white’ category.
+It’s worth noting that Spruce does tend to tan over the years, with older Spruce top guitars taking on more of a yellow hue.

 Summary: immediate, balanced tone with little complexity.
 Light and unassuming in appearance.